Charles Crocker: Personal life

 Crocker was seriously injured in a New York City carriage accident in 1886, never fully recovered, and died two years later on August 14, 1888.
 He was buried in a mausoleum located on "Millionaire's Row" at Mountain View Cemetery in Oakland, California.
 The massive granite structure was designed by the New York architect A. Page Brown, who later designed the San Francisco Ferry Building.
 Crocker's estate has been valued at between $300 million and $400 million at the time of his death in 1888.

-Descendants

-Through his son Charles, he was the grandfather of Mary Crocker (1881–1905), who married U.S. Congressman Francis Burton Harrison; Charles Templeton Crocker (1884–1948); and Jennie Adeline Crocker (1887–1974).

-Through his daughter Harriet, he was the grandfather of Mary Crocker Alexander (1895–1986), who married diplomat Sheldon Whitehouse.
-Their son was Charles Sheldon Whitehouse (1921–2001), the United States Ambassador to Laos and Thailand, and their grandson, Crocker's great-great-grandson, is U.S. Senator Sheldon Whitehouse of Rhode Island.

-Through his son William, he was the grandfather of Charles Crocker, William Willard Crocker, Helen Crocker (Russell) and Ethel Mary Crocker (de Limur).

-Family tree
+During his lifetime Charles Crocker amassed a considerable collection of works of art.

 Honors

 Mount Crocker is named in his honor.
 It is located in California's Sierra Nevada mountains.